 1995 – 1996

 Shortly before the official debut of the N64 (Nintendo 64) console, it received a new decal.
-Since it was still planned to be called the Nintendo Ultra 64 at the time, that phrase took center stage.
-The first word was written at the very top and consisted of white vertically elongated letters with very thin lines.
+That phrase took center stage since it was still planned to be called the Nintendo Ultra 64.
+The first word was written at the top, consisting of white vertically elongated letters with very thin lines.
 The second part of the inscription was in the middle line.
-The designers used a gradient for their design, making the glyphs half blue and half white.
+The designers used a gradient, making the glyphs half blue and half white.
 Between the “U,” “L,” “T,” “R,” and “A” were depicted long triangular spikes pointing downwards.

 The third line contained the blue number “64”.
 The interior space and outlines of each digit were white.
 The background was the same white oval ring, similar in shape to a halo.
 All elements were enclosed in a black rectangle.
 This logo first appeared in public during the Electronic Entertainment Expo 1995.